1. Project Setup

 Default Font

-In the app.vue file, the Google font 'Roboto' is set to be the default font.
+In the app.vue file, the Google font 'Rubik' is set to be the default font.
 To replace it, choose a font from Google Fonts or another font provider.
 Look for the embed codes or similar from the font provider.
 The head links are set using the Nuxt.js useHead composable.
 This means you will need to translate the html embed codes into the useHead format.

 For example, the embed code from Google Fonts for Open Sans font looks like this: